 *.vue files), and the render result of the web platform will be displayed in a mocked phone shell.

 Here is an example written in Weex and Vue.js:

-This example renders a latter “Yo” in the center of the screen.
-If you want to preview the render result on the mobile device, you need to install the Weex playground app or integrate Weex SDK into your own app.
+This example renders a word “Yo” in the center of the screen.
+If you want to preview the rendered result on mobile devices, you need to install the Weex playground app or integrate Weex SDK into your own app.
 Then scan your page’s QR code with your playground app or your own app (with the QR scan feature to load scanned URL with Weex SDK), and you will see the rendered result on your device.